metrorailings/OwlBlog/content/posts/week-8-insights-2.md

 Adoree Jackson playing very well for the Giants secondary.

 Giants put up a fight, but turnovers and an inability to move the ball against a surprisingly stingy Seattle defense effectively doomed them.

+Seahawks are a name to watch in the postseason.
+It just depends on whether they can develop a pass rusher or two.